Analyzing CVS Health's Unusual Options Activity | Benzinga

 Analyzing CVS Health's Unusual Options Activity

-CVS Health (NYSE:CVS) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $81.4 following the option alert.
+On Friday, shares of CVS Health (NYSE:CVS) saw unusual options activity.
+After the option alert, the stock price moved up to $81.34.

 - Sentiment: BULLISH